A reader submitted the following question:

 Across all five dimensions, gay men had significantly larger penises.
 Most notably, the measured erect length for gay men was 6.46 inches, compared to 6.14 inches for straight men.
 Measured erect circumference was 4.95 inches for gay men, compared to 4.80 inches for straight men.

-The authors of the study took their findings as evidence in favor of a biological explanation of homosexuality.
-Specifically, the thought is that perhaps there is a testosterone “surge” that occurs at some stage of development that accounts for the observed differences in penis size.
+The authors of the study took their findings as evidence in favor of a biological explanation for homosexuality.
+Specifically, the thought is that perhaps there is a testosterone “surge” that occurs at some stage of development that accounts for the observed difference in penis size.

 In addition, all measures were obtained from men’s own self-reports.
 As a result, there was plenty of room for error and, potentially, exaggeration.
 Could it be that gay men exaggerated their penis sizes more than straight men?
-Alternatively, might it be possible that gay men were more aroused when they took their measurements?
-We can’t rule out these possibilities.
+Alternatively, might it be possible that gay men were more aroused when they took their measurements, thereby leading to larger numbers?
+The data don't allow us to rule out these and other alternative explanations.

-In short, yes, there is some research suggesting that gay men have larger penises than straight men; however, we need modern research using more reliable methods and more representative samples in order to have more confidence in this finding.
+So, while there is some research to suggest that gay men have larger penises than straight men, it would be very helpful to replicate this finding using using more reliable methods and more representative samples before drawing firm conclusions.

 Want to learn more about Sex and Psychology ?
 Click here for previous articles or follow the blog on Facebook (facebook.com/psychologyofsex), Twitter (@JustinLehmiller), or Reddit (reddit.com/r/psychologyofsex) to receive updates.